 1 teaspoon salt

-1. Cut tomatoes and onions into quarters.
+1. Cut onions into quarters.
 Peel garlic cloves.
 Add tomatoes, onion and garlic to food processor.
 (If using fresh tomatoes, I prefer to seed and core, but it is not essential.)
 Blend thoroughly.
 Reserve 2 cups and set aside.
 Save the remainder for another use.

 3. Add 2 cups of the pureed tomato/onion/garlic mixture.
 Add the chicken stock, salt and parsley.
-Bring to a boil, stir once (scraping the bottom of the pot), reduce to a simmer, and cover.
+Bring to a low boil, stir once (scraping the bottom of the pot), reduce to a low simmer, and cover.
 (If you have a rice cooker, you can also transfer to the cooker at this point.)
 Cook about 20 minutes until all liquid is absorbed.
 The exact time will vary depending on stovetop and pot.
 Let sit 10 minutes.
-Serve.
+Stir and serve.